RomainLefeuvre/DatasetBuilder/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project is a companion repository containing a prototype of the fingerprint approach.
+We mention that it's a prototype since we do not guaranty any usage different than those describe in the paper.
+For instance the compiler do not handle all the expressivity of OCL, only the ocl concepts present on the running query are implemented.
+Moreover a more advanced test coverage is required to use it at large scale.

 ### Structure
 * ```fr.inria.diverse.swhModel``` : The project containing the object oriented model of the SWH graph dataset expressed as an ecore project
-* ```fr.inria.diverse.swhModel.generator``` : The project containing the generator, it generate java code that target the swh-graph api from a query expressed in OCL on the OO model
+* ```fr.inria.diverse.swhModel.generator``` : The project containing the generator, it generate java code that target the swh-graph api from a query expressed in OCL on the OO model.
+* ```fr.inria.diverse.swhModel.fingerprint``` : The project that exposes an OO oriented api of the swh-graph, allowing to execute query on an export of the property graph dataset.
 * ```fr.inria.diverse.swhModel.generator.tests``` : The project containing the tests of the generator
 * ```fr.inria.diverse.swhModel.queryExemple``` : An example project containing ocl query template.
 It can be used to design OCL query while leveraging on OCL tooling.
+* ```thirdPartyLibrary``` : The third party libraries that are not available on maven central, for most of the library used by the generator are in the eclipse ecosystem and not available in m2 repo.
+* ```result``` : The experiments of the results described in the paper, NB the log cannot be laoded in this repos since they are realy huge (tens of Go), if you need it do not hesitate to e-mail me.
+For each fingerprint run you will find a json listing the different origin id matching the query.
+You can easily use it to extract metadata relative to those repository in the corresponding export.
+You can also extract a subdataset of the swh-graph property dataset in order to distribute it and allow your user to exploit your dataset in a laptop !
 <!--([![Product Name Screen Shot][product-screenshot]](https://example.com)-->